Hospitality & tourism myths

-You might have heard that a career in hospitality and tourism is like constantly being on holiday.
+You may have heard that a career in hospitality and tourism is like constantly being on holiday.
 You hang out in hotels, bars and restaurants all day, doing a bit of work here and there, or you jet off around the world and help other people have a good time whilst topping up your suntan.
-Alternatively, you might have heard that a job in hospitality and tourism is always a stopgap.
+Alternatively, you may have heard that a job in hospitality and tourism is always a stopgap.
 It’s just something you do in the holidays to earn a bit of extra cash.

 Well, if that’s what you think, then we’re here to tell you that you’re wrong.
 Many people pursue lifelong careers in hospitality and tourism.
 These careers can be exciting, challenging and varied; however, they also require a lot of hard work and dedication.